varigence/docs/varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 ### RowAuditId

 The `RowAuditId` intends to capture the execution instance id from the process that loads the object.
 Auditability is supported by querying this id in the BimlCatalog, so that additional information on the context in which the process was run can be viewed.
 The default derives the audit id from the ExecutionID user variable.
-This value will be added to all rows as the audit id, default column title: `FlexRowAuditId`
+This value will be added to all rows as the audit id, default column sidebar_position: 6
+title: Configurations

 #### Examples